 It’s also an historical record: there are two major changes over the 40,000 years the rock art was made – the Ice Age and a change in the sea level.
 As a result you can see different animals in the rock art: you see kangaroos and emus in the earlier art, and fish and turtles in the later art.
 You can also see extinct fauna, like the Tasmanian tiger.

-Rio Tinto holds the same values as I do as an archaeologist in protecting this area and working with the Indigenous people who are the traditional owners of this culture.
+Rio Tinto holds the same values as I do as an archeologist in protecting this area and working with the Indigenous people who are the traditional owners of this culture.
 I think the work that we have done collaboratively with the University of Western Australia and the Murujuga Aboriginal Corporation has actually strengthened the resolve of the Aboriginal Corporation.
 It gives them comfort that they are the owners and managers of their culture.

 Sharyn’s mother was just four years old when she was taken from her family and sent to Mogumber mission in Western Australia.
 She shares her story about the profound impact the loss of a language can have on Indigenous cultural identity.